-Have you ever felt that the job you doing make you feel drained, have you asked yourself if you are burned out or if you hate your job.
+Have you ever felt that the job you do make you feel drained, have you asked yourself if you are burned out or if you hate your job?
 You should.

 Many signs of burnout (cynicism, depression, low energy, and more) might just be signs that you hate your job and are ready for a change.
 You need to figure out what It’s, and there is a tricky distinction between being burned out and you hate your job, and it’s up to you to figure it out.